photoprism/photoprism-docs/docs/getting-started/config-files/settings.md

   MediaSidecar: false
 ```

-The `Name` setting determines which file names are used when downloading files from search results or in the photo viewer.
+The `Name` setting determines which file names are used when downloading pictures from search results or in the photo viewer.
 Currently, the following options are supported:

 - `file` uses the actual file name in the *originals* folder
 - `original` uses the original file name if the file was imported